keedio/CsvToElasticSearchInjector/README.md

 ## Description
-Keedio's CsvToElasticSearchInyecto is a simple Flink job to inyecta data into elasticsearch from common source csv of regular files.
+Keedio's CsvToElasticSearchInyector is a simple Flink job to inyect data into elasticsearch from common source csv of regular files.